 Assisted in the iOS client rewrite for Minus, a social platform for meeting, chatting with, and sharing photos with nearby people.
 I was in charge of the messaging and inter-user communication features.
 I wrote the message conversation view and associated message sending and storage.

 Jun 2012 - Aug 2012

 Added analytics tracking for user behavior to Dragon Brush, a storybook app for iPad.
 Coded custom controls and in-game aesthetics for Disneyland Explorer.
 I wrote the app Bean, a virtual counting assistant.

 Jan 2009 - Present

 Pandamonia is a creative outlet for Alex to publishing iOS and macOS apps.
-Some highlights include Babelgum Translator, an in-line translator for vocabulary learning; Lifelink, a multiplayer MTG score counter, and Hydr8, a HealthKit-enabled water tracking app.
+Some highlights include Babelgum Translator, an in-line translator for vocabulary learning; Lifelink, a multiplayer MTG score counter for nearby players; and Hydr8, a HealthKit-enabled water tracking app.

 2012 - 2013